 The Sabbath Theater is as morbid as it is erotic.
 It tells the story of Mickey Sabbath, who is basically a Bukowski, in that he takes pleasure in sleeping with all sorts of ladies of the night.
 After Drenka, his partner, kicks the bucket, Sabbath spirals in depression and often thinks of Drenka in order to get the sexual thrill he’s enslaved to.

 Written on the body is widely considered to be Winterson’s opus magnum.
 The book’s about the infatuation of the narrator (we’re not told whether the narrator’s a female or a male) with numerous paramours.
 The novel is shocking in its honesty and analysis of what sexuality actually is and how sex is indeed the life drive.

 In case you didn’t know, A.N.
 Roquelaure is the pseudonym of Anne Rice, the author that gained popularity with her vampire novels.
-The books feature some really hardcore porn and break a lot of boundaries.
+Her erotic literature features some really hardcore porn and break a lot of boundaries.
 The quartet was and still is a hit and is a go-to for many people who have no one to cuddle with before going to sleep.
 If you love the blend of sensual erotica with a fairytale setting, The Sleeping Beauty Quartet is a must-read.